jasonbayton/11ty/_src/android/android-enterprise-faq.md

 ### What’s the difference between allow adding accounts vs allow configure credentials?

-Adding accounts allows end-users to head into Settings &gt; Accounts and add an account.
+Adding accounts allows end-users to head into Settings > Accounts and add an account.

 Configure credentials allows an end-user to configure account credentials in-app.